barrelstrength/sprout-docs/docs/README.md

 ## Modular Architecture

 As we developed Sprout we observed that a lot of features that we designed could benefit more than one use case.
-For example, our Reports features can be used on it's own, for running reports on Form submissions in Sprout Forms, to build dynamic email lists in Sprout Email.
+For example, our Reports features can be used on it's own, for running reports on Form submissions in Sprout Forms, and to build dynamic email lists in Sprout Email.

-Rather than re-invent the wheel in each **plugin**, we chose to build out features like our Reports as a **module** that can be used by all of our plugins and for your custom reporting needs as well.
-This gives your users a unified, familiar experience for all of the different reports they need on a site.
+Rather than re-invent the wheel in each **plugin**, we chose to build out features such as Reports as a **module** that can be used by all of our plugins and for your custom reporting needs as well.
+Users experience a unified, familiar workflow however they are using Reports on a site.

-Modules can be enabled and disabled so you can make sure only the relevant ones are accessible for your users.
+Modules can be enabled and disabled to ensure only the relevant ones are available to users.

 ## Plugin Bundles